jsfenfen/990-xml-database/README.md

 5.  run `python manage.py makemigrations filing` to generate the filing migrations, and then run them with `python manage.py migrate filing`.

+6. Run `$ python manage.py enter\_yearly\_submissions \<YYYY\>` where YYYY is a the year corresponding to a yearly index file that has already been downloaded. { If it hasn't been downloaded you can retrieve it with irsx_index --year=YYYY }

+__Notes__

-6. Run python manage.py enter\_yearly\_submissions \<YYYY\> where YYYY is an index file that has already been downloaded.
-This is a management command that checks if the contents of the index files have been loaded previously, and only adds them if they haven't.
-If it hasn't been downloaded you can retrieve it with irsx_index --year=YYYY .
+- enter\_yearly\_submissions: This is a management command that checks if the contents of the index files have been loaded previously, and only adds them if they haven't, so it can be rerun.
+It's not incredibly efficient though (it checks if each exists before deciding whether to load, although loading is done in bulk).
+It could be made to run faster if it stored a hash of known annual filings in memory while it ran, t